apple/swift-argument-parser/Documentation/02 Arguments, Options, and Flags.md

   % example --input-file file1.swift
   ```

 > **Note:** You can also pass `withSingleDash: true` to `.customLong` to create a single-dash flag or option, such as `-verbose`.
 Use this name specification only when necessary, such as when migrating a legacy command line interface.
-Using long names with a single-dash prefix can lead to ambiguity with combined short names: it may not be obvious whether `-file` is a single option or the combination of the four short options `-f`, `-i`, `-l`, and `-e`.
+Using long names with a single-dash prefix can lead to ambiguity with combined short names: it may not be obvious whether `-file` is a single option or the combination of the four short flags `-f`, `-i`, `-l`, and `-e`.

 ## Parsing custom types